 On the approach to Silkeborg, I passed by a few lakes, one had a really nice beach area, I was thinking it would be great with a batch, after few seconds I had passed by with the argument that it was still a long way to Aalborg.

-I had chosen the route to Viborg because I have cycled passed Viborg before.
+I had chosen the route to Viborg because I have cycled past Viborg before.
 Which I wrote about in Cycletrippin – Long ride from Aalestrup to Tonder

 I finally got to Aalborg, the Airbnb I was staying in was on the main road into town from the south, I had said I will be there by 19:00, I still had some time so I cycled down to the city center and the harbour area.
 It was down at the harbour I got my first puncture.
 Before fixing the puncture I was filming a truck putting a boat in the water.

-I fixed my puncture, this is something every cyclist should know how to do, at the same time I fixing my puncture I checked my stock of inner tubs, I thought I needed to get more.
-I cycled around the town tills I found a cycling shop, while I was there I checked my tire pressure and made sure they were ok for tomorrow’s ride and I bought a few more innertubes.
+I fixed my puncture.
+This is something every cyclist should know how to do; simultaneously, I fixed my puncture, checked my stock of inner tubes, and thought I needed to get more.
+So I cycled around the town tills.
+I found a cycling shop.
+While I was there, I checked my tire pressure and made sure they were ok for tomorrow’s ride, and I bought a few more innertubes.

 Aalborg – Sandefjord

-In the morning I discovered that Aalborg is a really nice cycling town, they offered cycling air service station around town.
-The main bridge across the Limfjord, has a display that mentions how many cyclists have passed the bridge today and how many since the start of the year.
+In the morning, I discovered that Aalborg is a really lovely cycling town; they offered for cyclist air service station around town.
+The main bridge across the Limfjord has a display that mentions how many cyclists have passed the bridge today and how many have since the start of the year.
 Cool initiative.

 The Limfjord is a shallow part of the sea, located in Denmark where it is regarded as a fjord ever since the Vikings time.